wuzhengy/TAU/Communication over DHT.md

 ## Chat communication
 Each public key peer will check friend's mutable item for demand and publish according to round robin and gossip info.
 ### Gossip
-Each node will maintain a gossip pool in its own memory, about its friends' communication history.
-When a node X send Y some mutable item, we will fill in gossip info to remaining space to help update Y's gossip pool for making traversal decision.
+Each node will maintain a gossip pool in its own memory, logging its friends' communication history.
+When a node X send Y some mutable item, we will fill in gossip info to remaining space to help update Y's gossip pool for future making traversal decision.
+Therefore, a mutable item shall always be full <br>
+Gossip data format: { sender; receiver; timestamp }
 ### Assume we have peer A and peer B
 After B scanned A's QR code(public key), B start to post "demand" to A, then expect read from A's response, given A has B's QR code scanned into A's peer list as well.
 1. B post immutable item demand to A; with `gossip`; in mutable item, we always put gossip info.